-Every day we make many decisions that are associated with positive and negative consequences.
-Behavior is adaptive if we make choices that lead to rewarding outcomes and avoid aversive outcomes.
-Research in the lab focuses on the brain circuits that enable humans to make such choices, including food-based decisions.
-We study the activity of brain regions involved in goal-directed behavior, and how neural signals change with new experience and changes in the organism (hunger and satiety).
-For this we use a variety of experimental techniques including pattern-based functional magnetic resonance imaging (fMRI), diffusion imaging, transcranial magnetic stimulation (TMS), and computational modeling.
+Every day we make countless decisions.
+Behavior is adaptive if we make choices that lead to positive outcomes (rewards) and avoid negative ones (punishments).
+Our lab studies brain circuits that enable humans to make adaptive decisions.
+We focus on brain regions involved in goal-directed behavior, and how activity changes with experience and internal states (hunger and satiety).
+For this, we use a variety of experimental techniques including pattern-based functional magnetic resonance imaging (fMRI), diffusion imaging, transcranial magnetic stimulation (TMS), and computational modeling.

-In order to provide biologically meaningful rewards, our research involves food odors.
-Food odors enable us to manipulate reward identity independently of reward value, allowing us to study encoding of identity-specific outcomes.
+We use the sense of smell as sensory model system for reward.
+Odors are extremely important for many decisions ranging from food search and intake to social interactions.
+Food odors allow us to manipulate reward identity independently of reward value, allowing us to study encoding of identity-specific outcomes.
 For this, the lab houses two custom-built, MR-compatible olfactometers.

-Our research relates to clinical work in the Neurology Department by exploring disruptions in goal-directed behavior that occur in many neurological and psychiatric disorders such as addiction, Parkinson’s disease, dementia, and obsessive-compulsive disorder.
-An ultimate goal of our research is to provide the basis for novel biomarkers and treatment strategies for these conditions.
+Our research relates to clinical work in the Neurology Department by exploring diminished goal-directed behavior in neurological and psychiatric disorders such as addiction, Parkinson’s disease, and obesity.
+The ultimate goal of our work is to identify novel targets for biomarkers and treatment strategies for these conditions.
 The work is supported by grants from the NIH/NIDCD (R01DC015426) and the NIH/NIDA (R03DA040668).

 Identity-specific coding of future rewards

-We study the neural circuits that support signaling of specific future outcomes.
-That is, even if two choice outcomes are comparable in terms of how good they are, their specific identity is an important component for making goal-directed choices.
-For instance, foraging decisions need to be based on the current state of the organism and therefore require representations of the specific identity of food items.
+We study the neural circuits that signal information about expected outcomes.
+The specific identity of expected outcomes is an important component for making goal-directed choices.
 A key region for identity-specific coding is the orbitofrontal cortex.
-Our experiments use food odors (e.g., dulce de leche vs. sautéed onions) and pattern-based functional imaging to study how specific outcomes are represented in the human orbitofrontal cortex, and how these representations change with changes in the internal state of the organism.
-This research is fundamental for understanding brain disorders in which adaptive behavior is disrupted, such as eating disorders and addiction.
+Our experiments use food odors (e.g., dulce de leche vs. sautéed onions) and pattern-based functional imaging to study how specific outcomes are represented in the human orbitofrontal cortex, and how these representations are learned, and how they change with hunger.
+This research is fundamental for understanding brain disorders in which adaptive behavior is disrupted, such as addiction and eating disorders.

 Howard JD, Gottfried JA, Tobler PN, Kahnt T. Identity-specific coding of future rewards in the human orbitofrontal cortex.
 Proc Natl Acad Sci USA 2015, 112(16):5195-200.
 PMID: 25848032